ROY HENRY VICKERS GALLERY

 Edition Size: 99

-I have two friends from childhood that I spend a lot of time with outdoors.
-In the winter we are out as much as possible ice fishing, snowshoeing, and snowmobiling.
+I have two childhood friends with whom I spend a lot of time outdoors.
+In the winter, we are out as much as possible ice fishing, snowshoeing, and snowmobiling.
 Jim and Joe Lattie have a trapline that has been handed down through the generations.
-Although trapping is no longer viable we still enjoy the cabin and back country.
+Although trapping is no longer viable, we still enjoy the cabin and backcountry.

-One day last year we were driving up the Salmon River Road that follows the Skeena River right to the Confluence of the Babine River.
-As we drove along through the snow this beautiful white bird flew adjacent to us and landed ahead in the snow.
+One day last year, we drove up Salmon River Road, which follows the Skeena River and is right to the Confluence of the Babine River.
+As we drove through the snow, this beautiful white bird flew adjacent to us and landed ahead in the snow.
 We slowed down and took a few pictures and it flew on ahead only to land and wait for us once more.
-As we were enjoying this remarkable event I heard Jim say, "there's huckleberry eyes", referring to the white grouse.
+As we were enjoying this remarkable event I heard Jim say, "there's huckleberry eyes," referring to the white grouse.

-When we got back from the trip I took a look at the photo of this bird and there barely visible in the snow was this white bird and what stood out were it's eyes and it's beak.
+When we got back from the trip, I took a look at the photo of this bird.
+This white bird was barely visible in the snow, and what stood out were its eyes and beak.

 Story

-I have two friends from childhood that I spend a lot of time with outdoors.
-In the winter we are out as much as possible ice fishing, snowshoeing, and snowmobiling.
+I have two childhood friends with whom I spend a lot of time outdoors.
+In the winter, we are out as much as possible ice fishing, snowshoeing, and snowmobiling.
 Jim and Joe Lattie have a trapline that has been handed down through the generations.
-Although trapping is no longer viable we still enjoy the cabin and back country.
+Although trapping is no longer viable, we still enjoy the cabin and backcountry.

-One day last year we were driving up the Salmon River Road that follows the Skeena River right to the Confluence of the Babine River.
-As we drove along through the snow this beautiful white bird flew adjacent to us and landed ahead in the snow.
+One day last year, we drove up Salmon River Road, which follows the Skeena River and is right to the Confluence of the Babine River.
+As we drove through the snow, this beautiful white bird flew adjacent to us and landed ahead in the snow.
 We slowed down and took a few pictures and it flew on ahead only to land and wait for us once more.
-As we were enjoying this remarkable event I heard Jim say, "there's huckleberry eyes", referring to the white grouse.
+As we were enjoying this remarkable event I heard Jim say, "there's huckleberry eyes," referring to the white grouse.

-When we got back from the trip I took a look at the photo of this bird and there barely visible in the snow was this white bird and what stood out were it's eyes and it's beak.
+When we got back from the trip, I took a look at the photo of this bird.
+This white bird was barely visible in the snow, and what stood out were its eyes and beak.